 \section{Abstract}

-In this work, we deal with relaxation of two central assumptions in the standard locally realistic hidden variable (LRHV) inequalities: free will in choosing of measurement settings and presence of perfect detectors at the measurement devices.
-Violation of LRHV inequalities by quantum correlations imply that given correlations are quantum nonlocal.
-However, in an adversarial situation, there could be a hidden variable introducing bias in the selection of measurement settings but observers with no access to hidden variable could be unaware of the bias.
-Whereas in practice, detectors don't have perfect efficiency.
-A main focus of this paper is introduction of the framework where given a quantum state with nonlocal behavior under constrained free will, we can determine the threshold values of detector parameters (detector inefficiency and dark counts) such that the detectors are robust enough to certify nonlocality.
-We also introduce a new class of LRHV inequalities with constrained free will and discuss their implications in testing of quantum nonlocal correlations.
+In this work, we deal with the relaxation of two central assumptions in standard locally realistic hidden variable (LRHV) inequalities: free will in choosing measurement settings, and the presence of perfect detectors at the measurement devices.
+Quantum correlations violating LRHV inequalities are called quantum nonlocal correlations.
+In principle, in an adversarial situation, there could be a hidden variable introducing bias in the selection of measurement settings, but observers with no access to that hidden variable could be unaware of the bias.
+In practice, however, detectors do not have perfect efficiency.
+A main focus of this paper is the introduction of the framework in which given a quantum state with nonlocal behavior under constrained free will, we can determine the threshold values of detector parameters (detector inefficiency and dark counts) such that the detectors are robust enough to certify nonlocality.
+We also introduce a class of LRHV inequalities with constrained free will, and we discuss their implications in the testing of quantum nonlocal correlations.